Imagine having a list of 5000 people who showed interest in your product and service.

 - Paid option: Like Turnstile, Slideshare supports the option to insert lead capture forms into your slide.
 As a result, you can add a gate to a part of your presentation that asks for contact information.

-Video marketing is quite a hot topic as it makes understanding easier, can be very interesting and also funny.
+Video marketing is quite a hot topic as it makes understanding more comfortable and can be very interesting and funny.

 “According to SmallBizTrends, global internet-based consumer video traffic will be 80% of the total consumer internet traffic by 2019.”